 This new four minute ScienceCasts video examines how researchers are beginning to measure exoplanets with extraordinary precision.

 ScienceCasts: Sizing up an Exoplanet: Astronomers are not only discovering planets around distant suns, they are also starting to measure those worlds with astonishing precision.
-The diameter of a super-Earth named Kepler 93B is now known to within an accuracy of 148 miles.
+The diameter of a super-Earth named Kepler 93B is now known to be within an accuracy of 148 miles (238 kilometers).

 Barely 30 years ago, the only planets astronomers had found were located right here in our own solar system.
 The Milky Way is chock-full of stars, millions of them similar to our own sun.
 Yet the tally of known worlds in other star systems was exactly zero.